ValueRaider/yfinance-cache/README.md

 # yfinance-cache
-Caching wrapper for yfinance module.
-Intelligent caching, not dumb caching of web requests:
+Caching wrapper for `yfinance` module.
+Intelligent caching, not dumb caching of web requests.
+This means only updating cache if (i) missing and (ii) new data expected.
-- If requested data not in cache, `yfinance` is called
-- If all requested data is in cache, return that
-- If some in cache but some missing, ask `yfinance` for the missing data

-Additional logic decides if cached data needs refresh.
+Only price data fully implemented.
+Uses [exchange schedule](https://github.com/gerrymanoim/exchange_calendars) to know when new price data available.
+'1d' price data always fetched from `start` date to today (i.e. ignores `end`), as need to know all dividends and stock splits since `start`.

+Planning to intelligently cache financials too using Yahoo's earnings calendar to estimate next release (prototype code ready), but `yfinance` decryption issue blocks this.

 ## Interface
-Interaction is almost identical to yfinance.
-Differences are highlighted underneath code:
+Interaction almost identical to yfinance.
+Differences highlighted underneath code:

 ```python
 import yfinance_cache as yfc